Life Education leverages Agile development to keep kiwi kids healthy

 For Life Education, the key concern was that this was a completely new way of working for educators so they needed to be introduced gradually.

 Working in an Agile way let them bring educators along the journey.
 By concentrating on delivering working software, Life Education could get it in front of the educators as soon as possible.
+Using the Ruby on Rails development framework enabled the rapid iteration required for Agile development.

 “We had a two‑month trial period where we did a trial version and sought feedback on it,” says Jess.